 Pako Mokgwane is the first born child of Thulaganyo and Masego Mokgwane and has two siblings, Boikgapo and Ogaufi and his wife, Ayakha.
 Pako is a Pastor's Kid.
-Traveling from place to place improved his social skills because he was able to interact with different kinds of people.
 He is inspired by the lyrics of the hymn "We Speak of the Realms."
 It awakens the reality of the Maranatha motif—Jesus is coming again!

 Pako draws strength from 1 Timothy 4:12, "Don't let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity."
 Pako is passionate about Youth Evangelism through the various forms of media.
-Media and physical opportunities prompt each young person do their part to expedite the coming of the Lord, contributing to total member involvement.
-He is very sociable and outgoing.
+Media and physical opportunities prompt each young person do their part to expedite the coming of the Lord, contributing to TOTAL MEMBER INVOLVEMENT and more intentionally TOTAL YOUTH INVOLVEMENT.
+Pako is very sociable and outgoing.

-Pako is a product of Adventist Education, from Primary School to Graduate School.
-He completed both his Bachelor's Degree (Andrews University, 2004) and his Master's Degree (Adventist University of Africa, 2015) in Theology.
-He most recently served as the Youth, Stewardship, and Communications Director for the Botswana Union after first serving in several capacities at the Northern Botswana Conference.
+Pastor Mokgwane is a product of Adventist Education, from Primary School to Graduate School.
+He completed both his Bachelor's Degree in Theology at Andrews University in 2004, Masters Degree in Theology at Adventist University of Africa in 2015 and his currently pursuing PhD in Leadership with the same Institution.
+He most recently served as the Youth, Stewardship, and Communications Director for the Botswana Union Conference after first serving as a frontline pastor in both North Botswana and South Botswana Conferences.

 Jessica Oliver is a new addition to the General Conference Youth Ministries team.
 Although she lived all over the United States and internationally, she still considers Silver Spring, Maryland home; where her parents and brother also reside.
 She enjoys reading, music, photography, travel, and spending quality time with family, friends, and her dog Rosario.
 Jessica has been blessed with the opportunity to have lived, worked, attend school, and visit all around the world.
 Having traveled to 35 countries and the majority of the United States, she loves the study of different cultures and has a deep sense of the world around her and her place in it.
 She believes that developing global awareness among young people is extremely important for the future of our world.
 Jessica holds a Master’s Degree from Loma Linda University in Public Health with a concentration in Global Health, and a Bachelor’s Degree from Andrews University in Spanish Studies with a minor in Behavioral Sciences.
 One of her favorite bible verses can be found in John 14:27 (NIV), “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.”